kirtisoglu/Allocation-of-Primary-Care-Centers-in-Chicago/note.md

                 flows:

 Order: SingleMetricOptimizers by user -> MarkovChain by tilted_run function in SingleMetricOptimizers
         -> recomb function at every state by MarkovChain.
-Remark: parameters of recomb is defined by user, not in MarkovChain. -> capacitated_recursive_tree by recomb
+Remark: parameters of recomb is defined by user, not in MarkovChain.
+        -> capacitated_recursive_tree by recomb
-        -> bipartition_tree -> find_edge_cuts -> find_edge_cuts ->
+        -> bipartition_tree -> find_edge_cuts

 -----------------  OTHERS   -----------------